criteo-forks/xgboost-jars/README.md

 The build would always use the *latest* version of xgboost and its submodules.
-Sadly, there is no way around it at the moment, as the submodules are pinned to specific commits and `dmlc-core` received quite a few patches to be buildable on both CIs.
+Sadly, there is no way around it at the moment, as the submodules are pinned to specific commits, and `dmlc-core` received quite a few patches to be buildable on both CIs.
 In the future, this behaviour could be safely removed.

 Otherwise, the following versions of the dependencies are used